 CyberLaw is about cybertorts, online contracting and licensing and the protection of online intellectual property assets.
 We have the protection of online privacy and criminal liability for Internet activity.
 The unique global structure of the Internet raises not only jurisdictional issues, but also questions concerning the nature of the laws themselves.

-The regulation of information technology, through computing and the internet evolved out of the development of the first publicly funded networks, such as ARPANET and NSFNET in the United States or JANET in the United Kingdom. - A Murray, Information Technology Law: The Law and Society.
+The regulation of information technology, through computing and the internet evolved out of the development of the first publicly funded networks, such as ARPANET and NSFNET in the United States or JANET in the United Kingdom. - A Murray.

 John Perry Barlow, for